-6.109 The integration of a comprehensive Sustainable Drainage System (SuDS) has been considered from the outset and shaped the masterplan development.
+6.110 The integration of a comprehensive Sustainable Drainage System (SuDS) has been considered from the outset and shaped the masterplan development.
 The aim of SuDS is to maximise the existing potential of the site to attenuate and clean water, while providing valuable amenity by creating and integrating landscaped features and promoting a greater diversity of flora and fauna.

-6.110 SuDS manage surface water run-off rates by mimicking natural drainage characteristics to achieve a sustainable drainage solution that balances water quality, water quantity, amenity and biodiversity.
+6.111 SuDS manage surface water run-off rates by mimicking natural drainage characteristics to achieve a sustainable drainage solution that balances water quality, water quantity, amenity and biodiversity.

-6.111 Well-designed SuDS also provide opportunities for communities to enjoy the dynamic nature of the water environment and the different habitats that may be sustained by it.
+6.112 Well-designed SuDS also provide opportunities for communities to enjoy the dynamic nature of the water environment and the different habitats that may be sustained by it.
 The proposed SuDS has therefore been considered at the outset, with the water management strategy being an integral part of the overall masterplan for the development.

-6.112 The development proposals will be in accordance with the new national SuDS guidance.
+6.113 The development proposals will incorporate Sustainable Urban Drainage Systems (SuDS) in accordance with the new national SuDS guidance.
 The SuDS hierarchy will be followed through the provision of water butts and rain gardens to collect the first 5mm of rainfall and encourage water reuse in all dwellings.
 BRE365 soakage testing completed across the site, has confirmed surface water flows will discharge into the ground through the provision of soakage features.

-6.113 In order to effectively manage water flow, primary attenuation storage will be achieved via 1no soakage basin located in the northern part of the site, adjacent to Longfield Road.
-This basin will deliver approximately 4,150m3 of storage.
-This will be a 'dry' feature so as not to comprise soakage rates, and therefore during dry periods will form part of the useable green infrastructure for the site, albeit not included in POS calculations.
+6.114 In order to effectively manage water flow, primary attenuation storage will be achieved via 2no soakage basins located in the northern part of the site, adjacent to Green Lane.
+These basins will deliver approximately 4,400m3 of storage.
+These will be 'dry' features, so as not to comprise soakage rates, and therefore during dry periods will form part of the useable green infrastructure for the site, albeit not included in POS calculations.

-6.114 The basin will ensure sufficient storage is provided on site.
-Additional SuDS features including permeable paving, swales and rain gardens which will be included across the site and integrated into streets and areas of open space.
+6.115 The basins ensure sufficient storage is provided on site.
+Additional SuDS features including permeable paving, swales and rain gardens will be included across the site and integrated into streets and areas of open space.